 I like to schedule an in-person meeting as soon as the drawings meet all the general requirements.
 The entire design process can be done through emails, but listening to the tone of spoken words helps me make sure that everyone is enjoying the process, it’s the best cue I can get as to whether the design is truly on track.
 ‘We’re doing better than expected or imagined’ is the feedback I look for.

 After the general shapes are defined, it usually takes a few more rounds of drawings to fine-tune the spatial aspects.
 Closet placement and sizes, tubs versus showers, kitchen sink and dishwasher placement get discussed.
 The conversation continues in emails with drawings attached, meetings are scheduled as often as needed.
-Sometimes a cafe becomes the more favored location.

 The slower this stage goes, the better the final product will be.
 The Buddhists talk of the world of 10,000 things, proving that the Guatama had studied architecture.